FL-Market: Trading Private Models in Federated Learning: FL-Market Framework

 \subsubsection{Participants}

-As shown in Figure \ref{fig:market_overview}, there are three parties in our FL-Market: data owners, gradient buyers, and an FL broker.
-A \textit{gradient buyer} comes into FL-Market to purchase a global gradient with a financial budget $B$ at each round to train her target model $h_{w^r}$.
-We assume that the buyer already knows that data owners' data attributes are what she needs. \textit{Data owners} $\mathcal{N}=\{1,...,n\}$ possess local datasets $D=\{D_1,...,D_n\}$ that can be used to compute local gradients $g_1,...,g_n$ for training the target model $h_{w^r}$.
-To prevent privacy leakage from data owners to the FL broker, each data owner $i$ perturbs her local gradient $g_i$ using Laplace mechanism $\mathcal{L}_{\epsilon_i}^{L}$ with a specified privacy parameter $\epsilon_i$.
-The \textit{FL broker} mediates between the gradient buyer and data owners in the FL process: it arranges the training rounds among data owners, collects their perturbed local gradients, and aggregates them into a global perturbed gradient for the buyer.
-Besides, the broker decides payments $p_1,...,p_n$ to data owners with the constraint of the buyer's financial budget $B$.
+As shown in Figure \ref{fig:market_overview}, there are three parties in FL-Market: data owners, model buyers, and an FL broker.
+A \textit{model buyer} enters FL-Market to purchase a global gradient with a financial budget $B$ at each FL training round $r$ to train her target model $h_{w^r}$.
+We assume that the buyer already knows that data owners' data attributes meet her needs. \textit{Data owners} $\mathcal{N}=\{1,...,n\}$ possess local datasets $D=\{D_1,...,D_n\}$ that can be used to compute local gradients $g_1,...,g_n$ for training $h_{w^r}$.
+To prevent privacy leakage against the FL broker and model buyers, each owner $i$ perturbs her local gradient $g_i$ using a perturbation mechanism $\mathcal{M}_{\epsilon_i}$ that satisfies $\epsilon_i$-LDP.
+The \textit{broker} mediates between the model buyer and data owners in the FL process: it arranges the training tasks among data owners, collects their perturbed local gradients, and aggregates them into a perturbed global gradient for the buyer.
+In addition, the broker sets the payments $p_1,...,p_n$ to data owners within the buyer's budget $B$.